linuskmr/postgres-docker/README.md

 Open `localhost:9876` in your browser and login to pgadmin with user `user@domain.com` and password `SuperSecret`.

 Now you should see the home screen of pgadmin.
 In the left sidebar right click on `Servers → Create → Server`.
 For `Name` choose anything you want, e.g. `db-server`.
-Click on `Connection` and type in `localhost` for the host, `5432` for port, `admin` as username, `secret` as password and select `save password`.
+Click on `Connection` and type in `localhost` or your local network name / ip address for the host, `5432` for port, `admin` as username, `secret` as password and select `save password`.

 Expand the `Servers` tab in the left sidebar and after that the `db-server`.
 Right click on `Databases → Create → Database`.
 Choose a name for the database like `sample-database` and click on `Save`.